Nijjar’s killing and spy wars

 It’s the same story with the spectacular but restive Kashmir region.
 The separatist movement there began during the late 1980s just as Soviet Russia was crumbling into pieces.
 Also, right at that time, neocolonial corporate powers from a rising China and the stagnating West were rubbing their hands, getting ready to dive into the great Indian marketplace.
 Again, a clear cause-and-effect scenario emerged.

 Fast forward to today.
-More than 17,400 foreign corporations, mostly from the US and China, are doing business in Bharat, both directly as well as through subsidiaries, according to the latest government data.
+More than 17,400 foreign corporations, mostly from the US and China, are doing business in India, both directly as well as through subsidiaries, according to the latest government data.
 These companies and conglomerates are minting money, and then repatriating the majority of the profits to their native economies.
-Flush with dough transferred from Bharat, the western countries, as also China, Japan, South Korea, and Singapore in the East, started becoming more prosperous, correspondingly offloading their poverty onto Bharat.
+Flush with dough transferred from India, the western countries, as also China, Japan, South Korea, and Singapore in the East, started becoming more prosperous, correspondingly offloading their poverty onto India.

 So, what about terrorism and separatism in Kashmir right now?
 Things have gone quiet, compared to the tumultuous times of the early years of the instability.
 The question is this: did the foreign players decide to cool down their covert Kashmir meddling project because their plan to enter the Indian marketplace has succeeded?